yoasif/yoasif.github.io/_posts/2025-11-27-thank-mozilla-for-killing-localization-on-support-mozilla-and-replacing-human-contributions-with-AI-bots.markdown

 Mozilla is saying that they trust machine translation more than human contributions, even when those contributions have been previously approved.

 This leaves locale leaders in a very strange place.
-They are very clearly being ignored in the move to AI, and Mozilla has said nothing about their role going forward.
+They are clearly being ignored in the move to AI, and Mozilla has said nothing about their role going forward.

 More miscommunication, I guess.